KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/index.md

 ## Rebasing

-Rebase to Bazzite builds from the last 90 days, change Bazzite update channels, swap between the Desktop and Handheld/HTPC images, or move completely to a different Fedora Atomic Desktop image.
+Rebase to Bazzite builds from the last 90 days, change Bazzite update channels, swap between the Desktop and Bazzite-Deck images, or move completely to a different Fedora Atomic Desktop image.

 !!! important